blairconrad/dicognito/README.md

 * Replace all DA elements with anonymized values that precede the originals
 * Replace all DT elements with anonymized values that precede the originals
 * Replace all PN elements with anonymized values
-* Replace all TM elements with anonymized values that precede the originals
+* Replace all TM elements with anonymized values that precede the originals (only if replacing matching DA element)
 * Replace all UI elements with anonymized values
 * Replace private "MITRA LINKED ATTRIBUTES 1.0" element "Global Patient ID" with anonymized values
 * Set PatientIdentityRemoved to "YES" if BurnedInAnnotation is "NO"